top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 - Analyse packets sent on wireshark

 To test the third criteria:
--Tested the range of the wifi adapters to see if it is able to cover the size of a demo-sized Duckietown -Test the robustness of the network by taking a Duckiebot out of range of the network and back and restarting the Duckiebot in to see if it would reconnect.
+- Tested the range of the wifi adapters to see if it is able to cover the size of a demo-sized Duckietown
+- Test the robustness of the network by taking a Duckiebot out of range of the network and back and restarting the Duckiebot in to see if it would reconnect.

 Our conclusions are summarized in the following table